vyahello/quotes/README.md

 python quotes/manage.py createsuperuser  # create user for administration
 ```

+### Admin management

+To manage an application please use http://127.0.0.1:8000/admin endpoint.

 ### Testing

 Generally, `pytest` tool is used to organize testing procedure.